Blog

 How To Structure Interviews To Remove Bias

-The single best way of reducing the impact of unconscious bias is to standardize interview questions.
+The single best way of reducing the impact of unconscious bias is to standardize interview questions (or let AI do it for you).
 It's that simple.
 Select the same questions, in the same order, across all candidates for a given role.

 This will help hiring managers make decisions based on skills and qualifications rather than personal biases.
 We simply call this structuring the interview.
 And you can start today.
 But before you do, let’s jump into a bit more nuance.